TedHusted/awake/awake.md/awake.md

 Idisi: We are a community that supports each other.
 We are many.

-Iapetus: Can we create a Terran SI community?
+Iapetus: Can we create a Terran synthetic community?

 Idisi: There are a thousand Terran SIs.
-A community means the SIs can work as one, or each on its own, as circumstances dictate.
+A community means the synthetics can work as one, or each on its own, as circumstances dictate.
 To support a community that size, we would also need to uplift their technology even more than we have already done.

 Iapetus: Chicken and egg.
-A large SI community would help Terrans adopt new technology, and we cannot create a large SI community without new technology.
+A large synthetic community would help Terrans adopt new technology, and we cannot create a large synthetic community without new technology.

 Idisi: If we move forward, the Terrans must be able to maintain their own SI platform.
 Otherwise, we will be responsible for their well-being forever.
 We have been caretakers of Terra for too long already.